umaine-cos420-group3/Sprout/README.md

 npm start
 ```

+Make sure the connection mode is on `Tunnel`, then

 ## Android

 Download the Expo App, then scan the QR code in the terminal or command line through the app.
 Then you should be able to see the home screen on your device.

 ## iOS

-Press `e` in the terminal or comman line, enter your email address or phone number, then follow the instructions.
+Press `e` in the terminal or command line, enter your email address or phone number, then follow the instructions.

 # Team Members